Skip to main content

 In this session, presenters will discuss how physical changes in food production—such as upgrades, expansions, or modifications—can impact food safety, animal health, and biosecurity.
 The session will highlight USDA action plans and priorities for biosecurity and food safety in light of recent challenges, including highly pathogenic avian influenza (HPAI) and Listeria monocytogenes outbreaks.
 Experts from across the food production chain will share best practices for mitigating risks when implementing physical changes.

-Moderator: Dr. Mindy Brashears, Under Secretary for Food Safety, USDA Office of Food Safety.
-Washington, DC.
+Moderator: Dr. Mindy Brashears, Under Secretary for Food Safety, USDA Office of Food Safety, Washington, DC.

 From Floor Cracks to Consumer Risk: Understanding the Ripple Effects of Plant Modifications